lhphan/100-days-of-code/log.md

 **Today's Progress**: Decided to participate in the [LambdaSchool Mini Bootcamp](https://lambdaschool.com/mini-bootcamp).
 I spent the day setting up my environment and watching the lecture.

 **Thoughts:** >.<

+### Day 32: February 9, 2017

+**Today's Progress**: Was finally able to install pip.
+It turned out that there was a conflicting version of Python on myt computer.

+**Thoughts:** I feel like I didn't get a lot done.